Bread first or beer first? A bad question

 So back to bread and beer.
 If I were tackling the question of why we turned to grains or cereals, I be asking questions like these:

-Let’s say it was a baked paste of some kind, something that can be produced in a wide variety of ways.
-Well breads are portable, dividable into equal portions, act as spoons or plates, keep you satisfied for a long time, great for people on the move, even if only to the fields.
+Breads had other advantages too that we might not think about if we think of bread as being like our puffy white loaves.
+Breads were probably more like the bannock in the photograph, something that Gilgamesh or Plato might have called bread.
+They were baked pastes which can be produced in a variety of ways.
+They are are portable, dividable into equal portions, act as spoons or plates, keep you satisfied for a long time, great for people on the move.

-And they are going to be satisfied with the results only if they are reproducible (another lesson I gleaned from the history of technology).
-Getting an alcoholic brew (which can be done in at least three radically different ways) or a bread, both fairly tricky operations, is only worth it if you can do it on a regular basis.
+They were going to be satisfied only if the results were reproducible (another lesson I gleaned from the history of technology).
+Making an alcoholic brew (which can be done in at least three radically different ways) or a bread, both fairly tricky operations, is only worth it if you can do it on a regular basis.
 Sitting around remembering that lovely thing you produced that made you feel so good isn’t much use if you can’t pull the trick off again.
+Most ways of making bread and beer are multistage operations and from earliest records were done by professionals.

-So instead of asking bread or beer, I’d rather ask–what can you do to grains with grindstones, mortars, acids, molds, rots, alkalis, and so on.
 Which is why I like to fiddle around with grindstones and mortars.
 Until we get a grip on what you can and can’t do with them, it’s all just idle speculation.

-“Symposium: Did Man Once Live By Bread Along,” American Anthropologist 55 (1953), 15-526; Solomon H. Katz and Mary M. Voigt, “Bread and Beer: The Early Use of Cereals in the Human Diet,” Expedition 28, 23-34.
+Solomon H. Katz and Mary M. Voigt, “Bread and Beer: The Early Use of Cereals in the Human Diet,” Expedition 28, 23-34.

 Great points, Rachel.
 But I’m curious — haven’t done any deep checking so maybe I’m asking a dumb question — what references are there later than 1953 and 1986 for the beer and bread issue?
 Knowing what I do know about honey and mead, etc., it’s not hard to visualize grains being softened to chew in water, maybe after being toasted, and forgotten.
 It’s not really beer per se, but … throwing out the liquid would be unacceptable (knowing how far women have to walk these days to get water in developing countries, etc., makes me think that throwing out the water would be a reaction of so-called modern people with running water or at least with a dependable well at hand).
 So the water might have given people ideas that led to beverages before bread.
 The question does imply a certain technological advancement.